usaid-cs/yesterday-i-learned/random.md

 1. "Five sigma" or "Six signa" refer to the [area under the normal distribution curve](https://blogs.scientificamerican.com/observations/five-sigmawhats-that/), when the number of sigmas, positive and negative, are taken away.
 Six sigma allows 3.4 defective features per million parts.
 1. [If you buy tofu in a tub or tin, you should pour out the water every day, and replace with cold water to keep the tofu fresh.](https://www.eatrightontario.ca/en/Articles/Cooking-Food-Preparation/Everything-You-Need-to-Know-About-Tofu!.aspx)  Tofu is spoiled if the liquid in the tub or tin is cloudy.
 1. There is a [*meta* list of falsehoods](https://kevin.deldycke.com/2016/12/falsehoods-programmers-believe-about-falsehoods-lists/).
 I hereby create a list of *meta meta* list of falsehoods: `1.
 Falsehoods are what falsehoods are.`
-1. According to `ls -Sal`, you are best at Python, JavaScript, and, strangely enough, Java.
 1. [If you buy physical things from the Google store, they can simply not ship them.](https://www.reddit.com/r/GooglePixel/comments/7nrx07/google_permanently_banned_my_account_because/) If you decide to get a chargeback from your credit card company, they will ban your account (and therefore your life).
 1. In 2010, US lotteries had a 37% yield ($63 given out for every $100 of tickets sold).
 1. [Some sources](https://www.washingtonpost.com/lifestyle/food/goat-meat-the-final-frontier/2011/03/28/AF0p2OjC_story.html?utm_term=.375ad65667cf) report that 70% of the world's consumed red meat is goat meat, when it's actually just 6% (when was the last time *you* ate goat meat?)